decaporg/decap-cms/website/site/content/docs/custom-previews.md

 CMS.registerPreviewTemplate('blog', template)
 ```

+Notice the first argument, "blog" - that's the name we're registering the template under.
 Registering a template may require other arguments depending on your template compiler.
 For more
 information on `registerPreviewTemplate`, check out the [API docs](#), as well as the docs for your
 template compiler.

-Now that you've registered your template, you'll want to add use it in one or more collections.
-This
+Now that you've registered your template, you'll want to apply it to one or more collections.
+You
-happens in your CMS configuration file via the `preview_template` key for a collection.
-Applying the
+can do this in your CMS configuration file via the `preview_template` key for each collection.
-"blog" template we just registered to a collection named "posts" would look like this:
+Applying our "blog" template to a collection named "posts" would look like this:

 ```yaml
 collections: